irinatu17/MyCookBook/README.md

 The main purpose of this full-stack MongoDB-based Flask project is to create a database of recipes that allows users to create, read, update and delete (CRUD) recipes.
 "My CookBook" gives access to all recipes in the database for non-registered users.
 At the same time it gives the opportunity to create an account and benifit from having convenient access to all features of the website.
 Registered users can add new recipes, edit and delete their own ones, as well as edit their username and password or delete account.

-["My CookBook"](https://mycookbook-project.herokuapp.com/) is a simple way to view, create and store your recipies!
+[My CookBook](https://mycookbook-project.herokuapp.com/) is a simple way to view, create and store your recipies!
 Sign in, get inspired, contribute, cook and enjoy!

 ---

 ## Table of Contents